genepoo/Balzac-for-Jekyll/_posts/2013-08-05-post-with-feature.md

 ---
 layout: post
-title: Post and Feature Image
+title: Visualizing passages of music
 description: >-
   In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.